ArshMat007/Tailwind-CSS-Vitest/README.md

 - **React 19**: Latest React with hooks and modern features.
 - **Vite**: Fast build tool with Hot Module Replacement (HMR) for development.
+- **React Query**: For efficient data fetching and state management (e.g., API calls).
 - **Custom Components**:
   - `ExampleComponent`: A sample component for demonstration.
   - `FlowChart` (NoteFlowchart): Displays a flowchart/note visualization.
   - `PricingStats`: Shows pricing-related statistics.
+  - `LoginForm`: A login form with username/password inputs, validation, and API-based authentication using a dummy API (https://dummyjson.com/auth/login).
+  - `CounterDemo`: A demo component for counter functionality.
+- **API Integration**: Includes a login API utility (`src/api/login.js`) for handling authentication requests.
 - **Tailwind CSS**: Utility-first CSS framework for responsive, custom styling.
 - **ESLint**: Configured for code quality and consistency.
 - **Testing with Vitest**: Unit and integration tests using Vitest, integrated with Vite for speed.
+Includes tests for form validation, API mocking, and component behavior.

 ## Getting Started